 A 2012 study looked at how long it took couples to naturally conceive, including those using vaginal lubricants.
 The most commonly used lubricants were Astroglide, KY, and Pre-seed.
 Ultimately, the study concluded that the use of vaginal lubricants (no matter the type) did not delay conception in comparison to their lube-free couple counterparts.

-But studies done on sperm during in vitro fertilization (IVF) demonstrate that lube does matter.
+But studies done on sperm in a lab setting demonstrate that lube does matter.
 In 2014, researchers conducted an experiment on nine different over-the-counter vaginal lubricants and their impact on sperms’ activity in vitro.
 The study included the common brands Sylk, Conceive Plus, glycerol, Johnson’s Baby Oil, Sage Culture Oil, Yes, Forelife, MaybeBaby and Pre-seed.
 They found that some of these lubricants had a negative impact on on the sperms’ composition and movement.
 Pre-Seed came out on top as the most sperm-friendly, with Johnson’s Baby Oil, Sage Culture Oil, and Conceive Plus as the runners-up.

 And if I’m not trying to conceive?